Remontoire: History

 The gravity remontoire was invented by Swiss clockmaker Jost Bürgi around 1595.
 Usually the "Kalenderuhr" (three month running, springdriven, calendar-desk-clock) Bürgi is considered the oldest surviving clock with a remontoire, even if it does not provide power to the escapement during the few seconds of the daily cycle where the remontoire weight gets wound up by the spring.
 Today remontoire mechanisms are all designed to deliver power to the escapement during the remontoire reset cycle.

 The spring remontoire was invented by English clockmaker John Harrison during development of his H2 marine chronometer in 1739.
 Harrison's working drawing of the device is preserved in the Library of the Worshipful Company of Clockmakers in London, England.
+Harrison applied the remontoire again in what is known as H4.

+Thomas Mudge also worked with remontoires.
+He stated in his 1765 publication 'Thoughts on the Means of Improving Watches, and More Particularly Those for the Use of the Sea', “The force derived from the main-spring should be made as equal as possible, by making the main-spring wind up another smaller spring at a less distance from the balance, at short intervals of time.”

+Abraham-Louis Breguet used remontoires in clocks, however, not in watches.

 Many French and Swiss pocketwatches after 1860 were stamped on the back with the word Remontoire.
 This merely meant that they didn't have to be wound with a key (i.e. they were wound by the then-novel winding crown inside the pendant).
 Etymologically the term is correct, the mainspring is "rewound" by some other force than a key, but these watches usually do not contain a remontoire as the word is used today.

+Remontoires in contemporary horology

+The remontoire played an enormous role in British independent watchmaker Derek Pratt's oeuvre.
+He worked on a remontoire-powered aircraft clock with Andrew Fell and was familiar with the mechanism from early on in his career.
+He was the first watchmaker in history to integrate a remontoire directly inside the tourbillon carriage in the Urban Jürgensen Pocket Watch No. 1.
+He worked on this for three years, completing it in 1982.
+The mechanism is controlled by a ruby cut to the form of a Reuleaux triangle.
+The remontoire is again featured in Pratt’s Double-Wheel Remontoir Tourbillon, a pocket watch he created in 1997 as his contribution to the competition known as the Prix Abraham-Louis Breguet.
+A remontoire is also in what is often referred to as Pratt’s magnum opus, The Oval pocket watch, officially named ‘Detent Escapement Tourbillon with Remontoir in an Oval Case.’
+This watch sold at auction in November 2024, for 3,690,000 Swiss francs (then about $4,200,000).

+Remontoire carriage of a tourbillon pocket watch made by Derek Pratt.